gkimball1/maze-bot/README.md

 ## Overview
-Sawyer is a single-arm robot intended for working alongside humans and use in industrial settings.
-We used various strategies we learned from Berkeley's Introduction to Robotics course to allow Sawyer to analyze a maze drawn on a whiteboard and then proceed to draw the solution.
+Sawyer is a single-arm robot intended for working alongside humans and for use in industrial settings.
+We used various strategies taught in Berkeley's Introduction to Robotics course to allow Sawyer to analyze a maze drawn on a whiteboard before drawing the solution on the same whiteboard.
 ### Goal
 Sawyer should precisely and accurately produce and draw a solution to a maze on a whiteboard.
 ### Tasks to be Completed
-Before Sawyer is able to fully complete the main task at hand, it must first be able solve a series of smaller tasks:
+Before Sawyer is able to complete the main task at hand, it must first be able solve a series of smaller tasks:
 - Vision Processing
   - Sawyer must be able to translate a real-world image into a digitized data structure that is operable on by maze-solving algorithms
   - Sawyer must also be able to identify the start and end locations